osism/osism.github.io/docs/guides/user-guide/migration-vmware-esxi.md

 [cloudbase/coriolis](https://github.com/cloudbase/coriolis) from Cloudbase.
 There are also commercial providers that perform migration from VMware ESXi to OpenStack.
 One of the offerings is [Hystax Acura Live Cloud Migration](https://hystax.com/cloud-migration/).
+[Migratekit](https://github.com/vexxhost/migratekit) from Vexxhost is another option for migrating VMWare to OpenStack.

+A good overview and comparison of VMWare resources and their OpenStack counterparts is available [here](https://www.openstack.org/vmware-migration-to-openstack).

 ## Scenario